unixunion/py-solace-provision/README_DOCKER.md

         config_class: Configuration
         client_class: ApiClient

-If your version of the broker is greater than 9.3.0.0, it supports the SEMP `AllApi`, use that instead of `MsgVpnApi` to get controll of even more configurations.
+If your version of the broker is greater than 9.3.0.0, it supports the SEMP `AllApi`, use that for `api_class` instead of `MsgVpnApi` to get control of even more configurations.

 ## Running